dangerouscatparty/2d/witch-cat/patch/README.md

 ---

-The original art for the cat falls under the public domain and is taken from Wikipidea.
+The original art for the cat falls under the public domain and is taken from Wikipedia.
-The original art is an advertisement for "Black Cat Cigarettes" which has since been bought out and decomissioned.
+The original art is an advertisement for "Black Cat Cigarettes" which has since been bought out and decommissioned.

 The "three eyed cat" is a well established idea on the internet by now.